 WorkSafe BC has a recent mandate targeting municipalities and regional districts focusing on confined space entry plans, policies and procedures as well as general occupational health and safety requirements.
 In response to inspections by Worksafe, hazard assessments were completed for all utilities owned by the Cariboo Regional District to identify all confined space locations and subsequently procedures were developed for each.
-In order to strictly meet WorkSafe requirements, some of the procedures recommended cannot be implemented with existing infrastructure layout.
-Staff are currently investigating how other jurisdictions are approaching these requirements and looking for alternative procedures acceptable to WorkSafe.

 The Interior Health Authority has been conducting inspections of CRD water systems and making recommendations to achieve compliance with the Drinking Water Protection Act and Regulation.
 Recommendations for the Gateway system are increased monitoring frequency, iron/manganese treatment and residual chlorine monitoring.
+Further, Health Canada has recently introduced a new Maximum Allowable Concentration (MAC) of 0.12 mg/L for manganese.
+The Gateway water system groundwater source has manganese at concentrations that slightly exceed the MAC, therefore treatment for removal of manganese will be required.